 Downsize the Lawn

-Many areas of the country have experienced major droughts and water shortages resulting in bans, restrictions, and a cultural shift towards water conservation.
+Some areas of the country have experienced major droughts and water shortages resulting in bans, restrictions, and a cultural shift towards water conservation.
 Where water is scarce and a large lawn is no longer practical, it makes sense to downsize.
-If a lawn is still desired for children or pets or even aesthetics, there's no need to eliminate it completely—just make the area smaller and easier to manage.
+If a lawn is still desired for children, pets, or aesthetics, there's no need to eliminate it completely––just make the area smaller and easier to manage.

 Convert to Alternative Groundcovers